-PESTLE Analysis of L'Oréal analyses the brand on its business tactics.
-L'Oréal PESTLE Analysis examines the various external factors like political, economic, social, technological (PEST) which impacts its business along with legal & environmental factors.
-The PESTLE Analysis highlights the different extrinsic scenarios which impact the business of the brand.
+L'Oréal PESTLE (or PESTEL) Analysis assesses the brand on its business tactics across various parameters.
+PESTLE Analysis of L'Oréal examines the various external factors like political, economic, social, technological (PEST) which impacts its business along with legal & environmental factors.
+Let us start the L'Oréal PESTLE Analysis:

 The political factors in the L'Oréal PESTLE Analysis can be explained as follows: